MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/bring-everyone-together.md

 2. Select **Add users in Bulk**.
 3. Select **Add users to Phonebook**.
 4. Download the User upload CSV template.
 Prepare the template with details of the users (phone number and user attributes) to upload to Kaizala phonebook.
-   - **User CSV** - Use this CSV template file to enter the users' phone numbers, and user details.
+   - **User CSV** – Use this CSV template file to enter the users' phone numbers, and user details.
 The CSV template file contains relevant instructions and examples.
 Read the instructions carefully before filling and uploading the file.
 This file is mandatory and must be uploaded before proceeding to the next step.

    ![Screenshot of Import Multiple Users window](media/import-multiple-users.png)
 5. Upload the prepared CSV file, and select **Upload**.
 6. Your users are now uploaded.

 ## Invite people to install Kaizala

-Invite people to install Kaizala in three easy steps:
+You can invite people to install Kaizala in three easy steps:

-## Step 1 – Send SMS invites for installing Kaizala
+### Step 1 – Send SMS invites for installing Kaizala

 - You can quickly send an invite to any contact that's not using Kaizala.
 - Click or tap **Invite** to send a text message to invite any contact to install Kaizala.

-## Step 2 – Communicate through existing digital channels
+### Step 2 – Communicate through existing digital channels

 - Now that the company phonebook has been formed in Kaizala, it’s time to invite everyone to install Kaizala.
 - Awareness and motivation to move to Kaizala can both be created using digital channels, such as: